-uThukela district municipality has appointed a dedicated person to deal with issues of physically challenged in the uThukela district municipality.
+uThukela District Municipality has appointed a dedicated person to deal with gender matters in the uThukela district municipality.
 The municipality has formed the Disability Forum where all the physically challenged people are able to raise their issues.
 There had been some several workshops where the relevant stakeholders such as Seda and, Umsobomvu were invited to encourage physically challenged people to start their own businesses.
 The following concerns were raised by people with disabilities in one of the meetings of the IDP Review: